 - Location: Jalan Pantai Kuta, Legian, Badung, Bali, Indonesia

 Jalan Raya Ubud is the main street that runs right through the centre of Ubud, with both of its sides dotted with a mix of fashion boutiques, batik and antique galleries and local art shops.
 Perhaps a focal landmark here is the Ubud Art Market, just across the road from the Puri Saren Royal Palace.
 The total length of Jalan Jalan Raya Ubud spans an approximate two kilometres.
 Your walks here would usually include sightseeing and several stops around the hub, as there are several landmarks other than the palace worth exploring.
 It’s easy to navigate Ubud’s many interconnecting side streets, which are dense mini shopping streets themselves.
 Read More...

-In between Kuta and Legian, there are two Poppies Lane that serve as shortcuts to both areas.
-Poppies Lane is also popular for its selection of budget stays, particularly if you’re looking for a cheap guesthouse, homestay, ‘losmen’, or inn, right in the middle of Bali’s two most popular beach resort areas.
-From here, you can easily reach Kuta Beach, or the exciting nightlife hub of Legian, all within an easy 10 or 15-minute stroll.
-Like most small streets in Bali, the lane was named after a prominent establishment, in this case, the Poppies Bali Restaurant which has been around since the early 1970s, believed to have been developed by former Californian restaurateurs.
+In between Kuta and Legian, there are 2 Poppies Lanes that serve as shortcuts to both areas.
+Poppies Lane is also popular for its selection of budget stays, particularly if you’re looking for a cheap guesthouse, homestay, or losmen (inn), right in the middle of Bali’s 2 most popular beach resort areas.
+From here, you can easily reach Kuta Beach, or the exciting nightlife hub of Legian, all within an easy 15-minute stroll.
+The lane was named after the Poppies Bali Restaurant, which has been around since the early 1970s and believed to have been developed by former Californian restaurateurs.
 Read More...

 Jalan Monkey ForestUbud